PelionIoT/mbl-docs/Docs/install_mbl_on_device/Reqs_and_env/dev_env_for_distribution.md

 * Full internet access (because the build process downloads packages from the internet).

-* You may need to set up an SSH agent, so you can clone private repositories noninteractively during the build process.
-MBL repositories are public, so this is only needed so that you can include your own private repositories in the build.
-For an example of setting up an SSH agent for Github, see the [GitHub documentation on connecting with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/).
+* If you want to include your own (private) repositories in the build, you will need to set up an SSH agent.
+You don't need this for the MBL repositories, because they are public.
+For an example of setting up an SSH agent for GitHub, see the [GitHub documentation on connecting with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/).

 And the following software: